krojzl/sap-hana/export/export.md

 SAP HANA Dynamic Tiering database process (`esserver`) is typically deployed on dedicated host as part of SAP HANA Scale-Out scenario, however, there is option to co-deploy it on same host as SAP HANA in-memory database process (`indexserver`) for Single-Node scenario.

-However there are still several limitations that need to be taken into consideration when deploying SAP HANA Dynamic Tiering.
+However, there are still several limitations that need to be taken into consideration when deploying SAP HANA Dynamic Tiering.
 These limitations include:

 - Since SAP IQ is not having concept of Multitenant Database Containers (MDC), each SAP HANA Tenant Database using Dynamic Tiering needs its own dedicated SAP HANA Dynamic Tiering database process (`esserver`)
 - However, for Single-Node deployment scenario only, just one Dynamic Tiering database process (`esserver`) can be co-deployed on same host as SAP HANA in-memory database process (`indexserver`).
 Additional Dynamic Tiering database processes (associated with additional Tenant Databases) must be deployed on dedicated hosts - this is effectively turning the architecture into Scale-Out like (multi-host) deployment